swapnil1802/Pallet-Detection-Using-YOLO-SAM-in-ROS/README.md

 # Pallet-Detection-Using-YOLO-SAM-in-ROS
-Pallet detection in a warehouse setting using yolov8 finetuned on pallet dataset and segmented using SAM model in ROS1
+Pallet detection in a warehouse setting using yolov8 finetuned on pallet dataset and segmented using SAM model in ROS1 and ROS2

 The yolo V8 trained and finetuned model should be downloaded from: https://drive.google.com/file/d/12hk3OTOCA5ZUyz3EoQXK69h_czPzGZmZ/view?usp=sharing

 The SAM model can be downloaded from:https://drive.google.com/file/d/1_3jgDOhT5fpXjwuN4GM2BH7xQaRILQV6/view?usp=drive_link

-NOTE: After downloading these models, the paths specified in the yolo_detection _node.py need to be changed with the final paths of these files
+NOTE: After downloading these models, the paths specified in the yolo_detection_node.py need to be changed with the final paths of these files

 The script for training the model can be downloaded from: https://colab.research.google.com/drive/1oQuPFNHG8WZIp5EXHr-2VpFERw113_IA?usp=sharing